mbecker20/komodo/docsite/docs/file-paths.md

 ## relative paths

 Where possible, it is better to use relative file paths.
-Using relative file paths removes the connection between the process being run and the particular server it runs one, making it easier to move things between servers.
+Using relative file paths removes the connection between the process being run and the particular server it runs on, making it easier to move things between servers.

 Where you see relative paths: